-Hanbury and Marshall (1899) regarded the species as uncommon, citing records from across the county.
+Hanbury and Marshall (1899)regarded the species as uncommon, citing records from across the county.
 This cross-county distribution was still shown by data in Philp (1982), with records from 12 tetrads following the chalk of the North Downs.
 The 1991-2005 survey published in Philp (2010), however, gave only half this number of tetrads, nearly all in West Kent.

 The species was then assessed as a rare plant usually found in woodland with deep leaf litter and appearing to be in considerable decline.
-This, however, is not supported by records for the period 2010-16 which relate to
+This, however, is not supported by records for the period 2010-17 which relate to

-14 tetrads spread across the county, exceeding the number for 1971-80, albeit relating to a larger area as one of these falls within metropolitan West Kent.
+16 tetrads spread across the county almost equally as between East and West Kent, and exceeding the number for both earlier surveys, albeit relating to a larger area as one of these falls within metropolitan West Kent.

-The 2010-16 tetrads show very little coincidence with those featuring in the 1991-2005 survey, and the latter included none of those given in the 1971-80 survey.
+The 2010-17 tetrads show very little coincidence with those featuring in the 1991-2005 survey, and the latter included none of those given in the 1971-80 survey.
 Accordingly, the evidence of population trends in Kent is not straightforward.

 There is, however, some evidence of a degree of continuity of occurrence at sites, but this may be variable or intermittent.
 An example is a site at Lullingstone (TQ5364), in a tree belt of beech and other species, where Yellow Bird's-nest was seen in 2000 and 2004, did not show during searches in 2006 and 2013, but put forth two spikes in 2014.
 A site at Cuckoo Wood, Downe (TQ4462) with records from c.
 1920 onwards has been known for the appearance of one or two spikes in 'normal' years, but often none: from June to August 2012, however, a succession of spikes occurred, the earliest gone before the last broke ground, with a total of at least 1,000.
 That year, 2012, seems to have been a successful one for the species, with six sites reported in the county.
-The dull, wet summer may have been a factor in this success, with the species' woodland habitats being even darker than usual; but in ascertaining what is beneficial for, or detrimental to, Yellow Bird's-nest, it enable it to photosynthesize as vascular plants normally do, was previously thought to be saprophytic, gathering nutrients from decaying organic matter.
-It is now, however, considered to obtain its energy from neighbouring trees via Tricholoma fungi28.
-Yellow Bird's-nest has been found in relationships with species of Tricholoma varying with the associated species of tree, e.g. T. terreum in the case of Pinus sylvestris.
-The relationship between the plant and fungus in Kent is being investigated by Joyce Pitt, who has known Tricholoma orirubens growing for several years with Yellow Bird's-nest in beech plantations on chalk at High Elms; the plantation has some pine also present.
-In 2015, she noted the species as accompanied by Tricholoma scalpturatum at Hartley Wood under secondary hornbeam.
+The dull, wet summer may have been a factor in this success, with the species' woodland habitats being even darker than usual; but in ascertaining what is beneficial for, or detrimental to, Yellow Bird's-nest, it is probably at least as relevant to ascertain what affects the growth of associated fungi.